 Next, sketch in a center joist to run down the middle of your deck.
 Then, sketch joists running every 18 inches (three grid squares) in both directions from the middle joist.
 The last joists can stop as much as 6 inches from the edge of the deck.
 It's fine for the surface decking to overhang these last support joists by a few inches.
 In fact, this is preferable, because it will allow the concrete support piers be recessed slightly from the edge of the deck, hiding them from view.

 Now, sketch in the position of the support piers underneath the joists.
 With the 2 x 6 joists we are using, we recommend that there be pier supports spaced no more than 4 feet apart to make for a very sturdy deck structure.
-Again, it's fine for the ends of the joists to slightly overhang the last piers.
-This kind of construction is called cantilevering, and it is acceptable for the joist to overhang the last piers by as much as 2 feet.
+Again, it's fine for the ends of the joists to slightly overhang the outer piers.
+This kind of construction is called cantilevering, and it is acceptable for the joist to overhang the piers by as much as 2 feet.
 In our 10 ft. x 10 ft. example, each joist is supported by three piers, with the joists overhanging the outside piers by 1 foot.

 The next planning step is to sketch in the outer joists.
 The outer joists that butt up against the ends of the support joist are called the rim joists.
 The other two joist that run parallel to the support joists are simply known as outside joists.
 Because the deck is floating at ground level, the rim joists and outside joists will hide the concrete piers so they don't show at all.
 All these joists will be made from 2 x 6 pressure-treated lumber.